Sjhunt93/IAP-2019-2020/README.md

 ### Codebook
 Codebook is a application for storing the solutions to each exercise.

-### Xcode Project
+# iapProj code

-A pre-configured xcode project, which includes all the files needed.
+Code that you write will as part of tutorials is inside pre-configured xcode/visual studio project called `iapProj`.
+This project includes all the files needed.
 Inlcudes JUCE 5 also.

 # Compatability

 The project has been tested on the following versions of Mac OS/Xcode, and Windows/Visual studio.